randombyt/Chicuelo-Mix/README.md

 ## Credits:
 ### Theme
 This theme was created solely by Chicuelo, I have merely ported the theme to Attrcat-Mode.
-All the credit goes to Chicueloa and huge thanks to him for shring his great work with the community.
+All the credit goes to Chicuelo and huge thanks to him for sharing his great work with the community.

 ### General Attract-Mode Stuff:
 Having no know how of squirrel language, I have relied extensively on knowledgeable members of Attrcat-Mode forums and picked a lot form their posts.
 Specially keilmillerjr, oomek, jedione, progets, hermine.potter, liquid8d, zpaolo11x, kent79 & qqplayer.
 I'm prolly not remebering a lot of other names but thankyou for all the help.